Bayesian Neural Networks for Functional ANOVA model: Bayesian Tensor Product Neural Networks

 In (\ref{eq:ANOVA-TPNN}), instead of fixing $S$, we treat $S$ also as learnable parameters.
 That is, we consider the following model:

 where $\Theta_{k} = (S_{k},\mathbf{b}_{S_{k},k},\Gamma_{S_{k},k})$, $S_k \subseteq [p]$, and aim to learn $K$ and $(S_k, k \in [K])$ as well as the other parameters.
 Here,

-for $k \in [K]$.
-Since $K$ and $S_k$s are not numeric parameters, a gradient descent algorithm is not applicable.
-Instead, we adopt a Bayesian approach in which $K$ and $S_k$s are explored via an MCMC algorithm.
-We refer to the resulting model as \emph{Bayesian Tensor Product Neural Networks (Bayesian-TPNN)}.
+for $k \in [K]$. {\it Note that $K$ and $S_k$ are considered to be the parameters defining the architecture, but they cannot be updated by a gradient descent algorithm since $K$ and $S_k$s are not numeric parameters.
+Instead, we adopt a Bayesian approach in which $K$ and $S_k$s are explored via an MCMC algorithm.} We refer to the resulting model as \emph{Bayesian Tensor Product Neural Networks (Bayesian-TPNN)}.
 Bayesian-TPNN can be understood as an edge-sparse shallow neural network when $K$ is the number of hidden nodes and $S_K$ is the set of input variables linked to the $k$-th hidden node through active edges.
 See Figure \ref{fig:archtecture_btpnn} for an illustration.